getodk/docs/src/collect-filling-forms.rst

   :alt: A question screen in the Collect App.
 Overlaid on the screen is an icon of a hand with extended finger and arrows pointing left and right, representing a swiping gesture.
   :class: block

-.. video:: /vid/collect-completing-forms/swipe-example.mp4

-  Video showing swiping between three questions.

-Left and Right Buttons
+Next and Back Buttons
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you prefer Forward and Back buttons for navigation, you can switch to that in :menuselection:`⋮ -> General Settings -> User Interface`.
+If you prefer Next and Back buttons for navigation, you can change your navigation mode in :menuselection:`⋮ -> General Settings -> User Interface`.

 1. Open the *Action Menu* (:menuselection:`⋮`)